plone/documentation/docs/classic-ui/images.md

 ### Default configuration

-The default configuration covers `image size optimization` and will provide the Browser with the needed information to load the optimal image size.
+The default configuration covers image size optimization and will provide the browser with the needed information to load the optimal image size.

 ```json
 {